n123git/YWSaveEditor/api-docs/keyitem.md

 #### `SaveAPI.loadSave(hexData)`
 Loads save data from a hex string.
 Kinda self-explanatory.
+- Notes: Ignores whitespace, case insensitive, and filters out/ignores invalid characters such as G.

 **Parameters:**
 - `hexData` (string): The hex string of the save file (spaces and newlines allowed)